Museums theme – Quest for Absolute Zero: A Human Story about Rivalry and Cold

 In 2008 Rijksmuseum Boerhaave organised an exhibition on the occasion of the centennial of the liquefaction of helium by Kamerlingh Onnes in Leiden.
 Quest for Absolute Zero was the first major temporary exhibition aimed at new target groups.
 Therefore the focus was on the human scale and the colourful story behind the ‘man of Absolute Zero’.
 The fierce competition with James Dewar from the Royal Institution was also highlighted.
 The outcome of Quest for Absolute Zero was extremely positive for Rijksmuseum Boerhaave in terms of visitor numbers, media coverage, collaborations and side events.
 The project also proved to be a very useful lever for the renewal of the permanent exhibition, scheduled to open in December 2017.

-cold, Kamerlingh Onnes, liquid helium, target groups, exhibition, storylinesView tags for the article
+cold, exhibition, Kamerlingh Onnes, liquid helium, storylines, target groups

 On 10 July 2008, at four o’clock in the afternoon, the opening celebrations were held at Rijksmuseum Boerhaave in Leiden for the exhibition The Quest for Absolute Zero: A Human Story about Rivalry & Cold.
 Earlier that afternoon, in the nearby Lakenhal, the art museum that tells the history of the city of Leiden, an accompanying exhibition was opened, entitled The Kamerlingh Onnes Family: Cold & Art.
 The invited guests processed from the Lakenhal to Rijksmuseum Boerhaave, between blue helium-filled balloons, each of which represented a progressively lower temperature, passing containers of deep-frozen ice ‘steaming’ with cold, and ending at the absolute zero point of -273 degrees Celsius at Rijksmuseum Boerhaave.
 On arrival, the welcoming drink took the form of a cocktail, which itself appeared to steam through the addition of a block of dry ice (frozen carbon dioxide) at the base of the glass.
 In the museum’s walled garden, performers juggled with ice creams, students performed cold tests and a chef prepared cryogenic snacks that went like ‘cold cakes’.
 All in all, it proved a hugely successful happening, and the ‘kick off’ to a heavily-visited twin exhibition that marks a turnaround in the history of Rijksmuseum Boerhaave and reflects the new vision of the museum on the presentation of science and technology.